 Knowing where to erect the wind turbine is another challenge.
 The wind turbine needs to be at least 30 feet higher than any other structure or natural formation in its vicinity.
 Trees, mountains and building might obstruct it and reduce the received wind power.
 So your property should have the appropriate location that meets all these demands.

-I have much more useful information on installing wind turbines and calculating their power output, which I will also post in a separate article within a week.
+I have more useful information on installing wind turbines and calculating their power output, which I share in a separate article about off-grid wind power.

 Off-Grid Water and Sanitation